DigitalArcPlatform/documentation/docs/preEvent/preEvent.md

 You will need some sort of form in order to collect information from the contributors about their items, contact information, and permission preference.

-For user-friendliness on both your and the contributors' ends, we recommend using Google Forms as it is an interface with which the general public is generally familiar and it allows you to export the responses to a spreadsheet.
+For user-friendliness on both your and the contributors' ends, we recommend using Google Forms as it is an interface with which the public is generally familiar and it allows you to export the responses to a spreadsheet.

 ## Object ID Stickers